Quick answer: The best AI receptionist software

 Q: What about AI phone assistant software?

-A: An AI phone assistant and an AI receptionist are often used interchangeably.
+A: AI phone assistant and AI receptionist are often used interchangeably.
 Both describe AI that answers and handles phone calls.
+If you're evaluating options in this space, see our guide to best AI phone assistant software.

 Q: Are AI receptionists HIPAA compliant?

 A: Some are, some aren't.
-Synthflow and others offer HIPAA compliance support for healthcare businesses.
+CallRail Voice Assist, Synthflow, and others offer HIPAA compliance support for healthcare businesses.
 Always verify compliance certifications before deploying in regulated industries.

 Q: What about call tracking software?